pandas-dev/pandas/doc/source/getting_started/intro_tutorials/01_table_oriented.rst

     </ul>

 Many pandas operations return a ``DataFrame`` or a ``Series``.
-The ``describe`` method is an example of a pandas operation returning a pandas ``Series``.
+The :func:`~DataFrame.describe` method is an example of a pandas operation returning a pandas ``Series``.

 .. raw:: html